squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 === Squid-2.7 ===
 Squid-2.7 is a future release with the number of current and planned improvements:

- * Modular logging work - including external logging daemon support, UDP logging support '''(Done)'''
+ * '''DONE (2.7)''' Modular logging work - including external logging daemon support, UDP logging support
+ * '''DONE (2.7)''' Further transparent interception improvements from Steven Wilton
+ * '''DONE (2.7)''' "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.
+ * '''DONE (2.7, 3.1)''' Removal of the dummy "null" store type and useless default cache_dir.
+ * '''DONE (2.7, 3.1)''' Include configuration file support
- * Work towards HTTP/1.1 compliance
+ * '''ONGOING (2.7, 3.0+)''' Work towards HTTP/1.1 compliance
  * Fixing (or at least working around) [[http://www.squid-cache.org/bugs/show_bug.cgi?id=7|Bug #7]]
- * Further transparent interception improvements from Steven Wilton '''(Done)'''
- * "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses. '''(Done)'''
- * Removal of the dummy "null" store type and useless default cache_dir. '''(Done)'''
- * Include configuration file support '''(Done)'''

 === Squid-2.8 ===